Summer films of 2001: Sequels, franchises, reboots, and more

 The Fast and the Furious is one of these franchises.
 It was but a simple film that found a summer release in June of 2001.
 The budget on that first film was 38 million dollars, money that was made back on the opening weekend in route to a domestic box office gross of 144.5 million.

 Compare that to the most recent entry in the Fast and Furious universe.
-Hobbs and Shaw was released in 2019 and was made for an estimated 200 million dollars.
+Hobbs and Shaw was released in 2019 and made for an estimated 200 million dollars.
 At the domestic box office, the film took in nearly 174 million dollars, failing to recoup its budget domestically.
 (Worldwide, however, the film cleared nearly 760 million.)

 While the Fast and Furious franchise is set to release its 10th film, the Planet of the Apes franchise has had nine films and a television series (plus an animated series) since the first film came out in 1968.
 Tim Burton's version in 2001, starring Mark Wahlberg, turned out to be a one-off in the franchise.